The Great Organ Fix

 The work will be carried in three main phases:

 Replacing old wiring and upgrading the console.
 This is essential to preserve a working instrument.

 Cleaning of current pipe-work, replacing some operating parts, and installing new pipework into vacant slides to complete the organ to its original design.

 Installing a new unit chest organ in the chancel to create a Choir Organ.

 Fundraising for The Great Organ Fix raised the magnificent total of over £59,500, which was well above our original target.
 Thank you so much to all the donors and organisers of events for this achievement.

-We have approved an estimate from the organ builder who will carry out the work, and are now seeking the required approval from the Diocese of Chelmsford (called a ‘faculty’).
+We have approved an estimate from the organ builder who will carry out the work, and have received the required approval from the Diocese of Chelmsford (called a ‘faculty’).